 The time needed to complete the PCB layout varies based on the board’s size, complexity and the specific design requirements.
 Special attention must be given to voltage routing, RF clock signals, high-speed data paths, wireless circuit design, current flow optimization and grounding strategies to ensure optimal performance and stability.

-At this stage, issues are often found within the microcontroller (µController) section.
-The Microcontroller Unit (MCU), in coordination with the embedded Microprocessor, acts as the "digital traffic controller" of the electronic system.
-It manages critical components such as memory, sensors, actuators, displays and switches.
+At this stage, it's common to encounter software-related problems within the microprocessor (µProcessor) or microcontroller (µController).
+The Microcontroller Unit (MCU), often working alongside the embedded µProcessor, serves as the device’s "digital traffic controller", orchestrating interactions between key components such as memory, sensors, actuators, displays and switches.
+When issues arise within the µController, it often requires reprogramming.

 The PCB prototype has been successfully developed and tested.
 The next crucial step is integrating all components to better visualize the final product’s appearance and functionality.